Icermli/the-unix-programming-environment/Chapter02/README.md

 Both cases will print '?'.

 ## Exercise 2-2.
 > Given the information in this section, you should be able to understand roughly how the `ls` command operates.
 Hint: `cat . >foo; ls -f foo`.

+Maybe look at the bytes of current directory `.`, then print the names?